You just walked out of the animal shelter carrying a soft puffball that’s going to grow into a 60-pound dog in just 1 year.

 You’ve got a list a mile long for your first pet store shopping trip.
 And while that 10- or 15-year commitment is playfully gnawing on your fingertips, you’re making mental notes on how to start puppy training on the right foot.

-1. Inconsistent Training
+1. Consistent Training Is Key

-It’s your job to decide at the beginning what commands you will use, what rules you’re going to enforce and how to go about doing that.
+It’s your job to decide at the beginning what commands you will use, what rules you’re going to enforce and how to go about doing it all.

 “Make sure everyone in your household knows — and follows — the rules,” says Andrea Arden, author of Dog-Friendly Dog Training.